djhshih/muscle-nix/README.md

 nix-env -f muscle.nix -i muscle
 ```

-Then, the `muscle` executable will built (if it does not already exist), and it
+The `muscle` executable program will be built (if it does not already exist),
-will be available in your Nix profile so that
+and it will be available in your Nix profile so that
 you can start the program simply by

 ```bash